Saturday, January 31, 2009

 After lunch we wandered down to the square and poked around in the shops.
 Note the blue sky!

 The last time we were here the Christmas creche was still set up in this bandstand, with life-sized statues of people and animals.
 The only jarring addition was a baby who looked about 4 years old.
 This year it has already been dismantled.
 But I love this gazebo.
-It is reminiscent of those found in the central jardins in cities, towns and villages throughout Mexico.
+You find them in the central jardins in cities, towns and villages throughout Mexico.

 Whatever we do, it's just nice to be here.
 Weather is beautiful; warm, clear blue skies, no humidity, no mosquitoes.
 A welcome change.